jstonge/blog/src/posts/typologies.md

             <div class="margin-note">
               <ScatterGME height={150}/>
             </div>
-            <p><span class="small">Interconnectedness</span>: Using group-based master equations (GMEs), we track the probability distribution of groups with any possible configuration of individual states.
-To help wrap your mind around the idea, assume there are 10 groups (cliques really, which are maximally connected hyperedges) in our system.
-Each group contains 2 individuals, who can be in one of two states.
-When we say we track probability distribution, what is the probability to find a group in state (1,0), (1,1), or (0,0). </p>
+            <p><span class="small">Interconnectedness</span>: Using GMEs, we now track the probability distribution of groups to be in any possible configuration of individual states.
+What does that mean?
+Say that we have ten groups (cliques really, which are maximally connected hyperedges) in our system.
+Each group contains two individuals, who can be in one of two states.
+Instead of counting hyperedges, we now ask about the probability of finding each group in particular state, namely (0,0), (1,0), (1,1).
+Here the probabilities are 30%, 50%, 20%. </p>
           </div>
         {/if}
         </div>